Common Questions About Vasectomy

 A.If you are not sure that your family is right-sized, you should probably wait until you are certain.
 Both you and your partner should be on the same page.

 Q. Will my penis or testicles look different afterwards?

 A. Not at all.
 The single puncture we use is so small it doesn’t even require stitches.
-We seal it with a little skin glue.

 Q. How soon can I have sex?